Gum Swelling Treatment After Root Canal

 - Finish with a higher-end rotary system, which shapes and cleans the root canal for treatment.

-Once you have undergone a root canal, we recommend practicing good oral hygiene habits to keep your gums healthy and decrease the chance that the swelling will return.
+Once you have undergone a root canal, we recommend practicing good dental hygiene habits to keep your gums healthy and decrease the chance that the swelling will return.

 Schedule Your Appointment for Gum Swelling Treatment in New York